Mehedy-Tanvir/destinize-travel-guide/README.md

 - Authenticated users can also make reviews on Tour guide profiles.
 - Authenticated users can also write stories that are showcased to visitors.
 - MongoDB database is used with Mongoose.
 - Both email-password and social-based authentication is implemented by Firebase.
-Only the home page and all services pages are public.
 - Stripe Payment system is implemented in this project.
 - JWT-based authentication is implemented.
 - Axios interceptor functionality is implemented.